krakend/krakend-documentation/deploying/ci-cd.md

     parent: "110 Deploying"
 weight: 20
 ---
-KrakenD is a stateless application that needs a single configuration file attached to operate.
-Your build process or CI/CD pipeline should take the following steps to have a safer KrakenD deployment:
+KrakenD operates with its single binary and your associated configuration.
+Therefore, your build process or CI/CD pipeline only needs to ensure that the configuration file is correct.
+These are a few recommendations to a safes KrakenD deployment:

 1. Make sure the configuration file is valid
-2. Generate an immutable artifact (Docker image) - optional
+2. Optional - On Docker, generate an immutable docker image
-3. Run integration tests - optional
+3. Optional - Run integration tests
 4. Deploy the new configuration

-Even there are several ways to automate KrakenD deployments, you should at least try your configuration before applying it in production.
-In this document you'll find a few notes that might help you automate this process.
+There are several ways to automate KrakenD deployments, but **you must always test your configuration** before applying it in production.
+You'll find a few notes that might help you automate this process in this document.

 ## Making sure the configuration is valid
-The `check` command is a must in any **CI/CD pipeline** or build process to make sure you don't deploy a broken configuration that results in downtime.
+The `check` command is a must in any **CI/CD pipeline** or pre-deploy process to ensure you don't put a broken setup in production that results in downtime.
 The `check` command lets you find broken configurations before going live.
-Consider adding a line like the following in your release process:
+Add a line like the following in your release process:

 {{< terminal title="Recommended file check for CI/CD" >}}
-krakend check -t -d -c path/to/krakend.json
+krakend check -t -d -c /path/to/krakend.json
 {{< /terminal >}}

+The previous command will stop the pipeline (exit 1) if it fails or continue if the configuration is correct.

 [Read more about the `check` command](/docs/commands/check/)

 ## Generating a Docker artifact
+If you use containers, the recommended approach is to write your own `Dockerfile` and deploy an **immutable artifact** (embedding the config).

+In its simplified form would be:
+{{< highlight Dockerfile >}}
+FROM devopsfaith/krakend
+COPY krakend.json /etc/krakend/krakend.json
+{{< /highlight >}}

+{{< note title="Volume or copy?" type="question" >}}
-When using `Dockerfile` artifacts, the recommended approach is to generate an **immutable artifact** over using volumes.
-Although you can use the official container and mount an external volume (or ConfigMap in Kubernetes) with the configuration, a custom image with your configuration copied inside allows you to go back to any previous state with safe rollbacks and debugging.
+Even though you can use the official container directly and attach the configuration mounting an external volume (or ConfigMap in Kubernetes), a custom image with your configuration copied inside has benefits.
+It guarantees that you can do safe rollbacks and have effective testing and debugging.
+If you break something at any point, you only need to deploy the previous container, while if you use a volume, you are exposed to downtime or impossible scaling until you fix it.
+{{< /note >}}

-The following example illustrates a combination of the `check` command with a a multi-stage build to compile a [flexible configuration](/docs/configuration/flexible-config/) in a `Dockerfile`:
+A more real-life example illustrates below a combination of the `check` command with a multi-stage build to compile a [flexible configuration](/docs/configuration/flexible-config/) in a `Dockerfile`:

 {{< highlight docker >}}
 FROM devopsfaith/krakend as builder